jkunimune/Djastiz/README.md

 The third method is the appendix of a _modifier_.
 Modifiers are attached to the ends of noun phrases to create new noun phrases.
 There are two types of modifier, each of which has its own quirks, so they will be discussed at length in [&#167;2.4](#modifiers).

 The fourth and perhaps most complicated method is a noun clause.
-A noun clause comprises `e` followed by a list of postpositional phrases.
+A noun clause comprises `e` followed by a list of postpositional phrases and a verb.
 Noun clauses appear at first to be sentences with `e` as their punctuation marker.
 However, do not be misled.
 These are nouns that refer to the meaning of the sentence they appear to be.
 They are commonly used with verbs such as `ij` and `ur`.

 The final method is _pronouns_, which function exactly as nouns do, but with meanings derived exclusively from context.
 There are nine of them.
 - `f` is the simplest pronoun.
 It carries no information, and acts as more of a placeholder than anything else.
 - `dh` stands in for any noun that has been recently mentioned.
-- `sh` refers to the speaker or writer.
+- `sh` refers to the singer or writer.
 - `k` refers to the listener or reader.
-- `m` refers to an agent other than the speaker or listener.
+- `m` refers to an agent other than the singer or listener.
-- `shm` refers to the speaker and others.
+- `shm` refers to the singer and others.
 - `mk` refers to the listener and others.
-- `ksh` refers to the speaker and the listener.
+- `ksh` refers to the singer and the listener.
-- `kshm` refers to the speaker, listener, and others.
+- `kshm` refers to the singer, listener, and others.

-Noun phrases can also technically be created with _conjunctions_, but then, so can prepositional phrases and modifiers.
+Noun phrases can also technically be created with _conjunctions_, but then, so can prepositional phrases and modifiers and predicates.
 I'll explain those in a different paragraph.

 ### Modifiers